minttoothpick/minttoothpick.com-2025/src/index.md

 ---
 I hope you find something delightful here. ✌️

-Also, I’m still working on things around here.
+I’m still working on things around here.
 So for starters, here’s one of those Geocities-era “under construction” gifs that I made with chalk pastels.

 <figure>
   <iframe